 Other factors you should consider are a program’s earnings per click (EPC), payout threshold, deep linking capabilities, and affiliate support.
 You’ll want to partner with merchants/affiliate managers who are intelligent, fair, responsive, and quick to resolve inquiries.
+The affiliate tracking software a merchant chooses is also critical to achieving success.
 Learn how to choose affiliate products and programs.

 Let’s review the best Netflix affiliate program alternatives.
 I’ve also included media companies that compete indirectly.
 Many of the programs on this list are available on the top affiliate networks, including ShareASale, Impact, CJ Affiliate, and FlexOffers.
 These programs and networks are excellent for bloggers, YouTubers, beginners, and experienced marketers.
 A company might not mention an affiliate program on its website but may have one.
 Merchants typically link to their affiliate programs in their website menus and footers, and some offer programs on multiple networks.

 - Amazon – $3 commission

 Prime Video, also referred to as Amazon Prime Video, is an internet video-on-demand (VOD) service that is developed, owned, and operated by Amazon.
 Viewers enjoy exclusive Amazon Originals as well as popular movies and TV shows.
 Learn about the Amazon Prime Video affiliate program.